Diet and wellness culture

 Wellness culture tricks us into thinking that health is a cookie cutter approach.

-This approach is typically privileged, based on white culture.
+This approach is privileged, racist, and colonialist.
+Diet and wellness culture is typically based on white culture, often rejecting BIPOC cultural foods/supermarkets as unhealthy.
 It sets rigid (made up) rules around what we should and shouldn’t eat and do.
 There are foods lists of “good” and “bad” foods which have a moral component: you are good or bad if you eat those foods.
 For example, if you eat “clean” (this term actually doesn’t mean anything), then you are seen as superior to people who mainly eat ultra-processed food.

 Wellness culture often forces specific diet and lifestyle habits on us that we can’t sustain, that we dislike, or that are incompatible with our needs.
 We may find ourselves doing yoga at 6 a.m. even though getting up early makes us nauseous.
 We might be gluten free even though gluten doesn’t make us feel sick at all!
 Maybe we’re choking down “superfoods” smoothies we find disgusting and have stopped eating foods that have cultural meaning to us – all because wellness culture says this is the “right” way to be healthy.
 So we think we have to do these things.